-- If you’ve ever been anemic I don’t need to tell you that if you’re deficient in iron you feel awful.
+If you’ve ever been anemic, I don’t need to tell you that if you’re deficient in iron, you feel awful.
 See if you can relate to the following list of symptoms: Tired, lethargic, inability to concentrate, loss of interest in activities you once found pleasurable….
 Does this sound familiar?
-In fact, this could sound like something from an anti-depressant commercial, doesn’t it?
-The effect of not having enough iron is similar to that of depression, particularly in the physical experience of depression.
-Physically, those suffering from depression can feel tired or withdrawn, but emotionally not having enough iron can also create the same experience of isolation, loss of pleasure, loss of energy, and overall depressed mood.
-Anemia (iron deficiency) is associated with higher levels of depression.
-It's not unheard of for someone's chronic “depression” to finally lift when their nutritional deficiencies are addressed appropriately.
+In fact, this could sound like something from an antidepressant commercial, right?
+The effect of not having enough iron is similar to that of depression, particularly with the physical experience of depression.
+Physically, those suffering from depression can feel tired or withdrawn, but emotionally not having enough iron can also create the same experience of isolation, loss of pleasure, loss of energy, and an overall depressed mood.
+That is because anemia (iron deficiency) is associated with higher levels of depression.
+It’s not unheard of for someone’s chronic “depression” to finally lift when their nutritional deficiencies are addressed appropriately.

-- Fun facts about iron: Iron is more absorbable from natural food sources than it is from supplements, so it’s best to get it from dietary sources if you can.
+Fun facts about iron: Iron is more absorbable from natural food sources than it is from supplements, so it’s best to get it from dietary sources if you can.
 It’s also more absorbable when taken with vitamin C. There is lots of iron in red meat, but if you avoid red meat or are a vegetarian and not conscientiously eating other sources of iron like spinach and broccoli, you can easily become deficient in this mineral.
-Iron supplements can be very helpful, however you can also take too much iron, so a safe bet would be to find a high quality multivitamin with iron in it.
+Although iron supplements can be very helpful, you can also take too much iron.
+So a safe bet would be to find a high quality multivitamin with iron in it.

-- For more info on depression, check out: Is it Depression?
+For more information on depression, check out: Is it Depression?

 Magnesium and Anxiety

-- I recently found out something fascinating about magnesium.
-It’s actually often given to people in hospital emergency rooms because deficiency in this mineral is so widespread, and deficits are associated with serious health problems like muscle cramps, heart spasms, high blood pressure, abnormal heart beats, and even seizures—as well as intense anxiety.
+I recently found out something fascinating about magnesium.
+It’s often given to people in hospital emergency rooms because deficiency in this mineral is so widespread.
+Deficits in magnesium are associated with serious health problems like muscle cramps, heart spasms, high blood pressure, abnormal heart beats, and even seizures—as well as intense anxiety.
 Speaking generally, high amounts of magnesium are associated with relaxation, calm and “looseness” whereas low amounts of magnesium are associated with irritability, anxiety, and tenseness, both physically and mentally.
 Making sure you have enough magnesium paired with mindfulness exercises can really increase your calm.

-- Fun facts about magnesium and mood: You can take magnesium as a supplement, (but if you do, make sure to do your research, as some variants are more absorbable than others) but anther good way to get magnesium in your system in through Epsom Salt (Magnesium Sulfate) in your bath.
+Fun facts about magnesium and mood: You can take magnesium as a supplement, (but if you do, make sure to do your research, as some variants are more absorbable than others.)
+However, another good way to get magnesium in your system is through Epsom Salt (Magnesium Sulfate) in your bath.
 Not only can taking a fragrant Epsom Salt bath increase your magnesium, it can be a relaxing part of a self-care routine.
 If you want to go the dietary route, add dark leafy greens and beans to your diet.

 B Vitamins, Depression, Anxiety and Energy Levels

-- These important vitamins play a role in the formation of neurotransmitters, the brain chemicals that mediate interactions between neurons and other structures in your brain.
-When your neurotransmitters are depleted, or not in balance people frequently experience a disturbance in their mood as well as in their overall energy.
+These important vitamins play a role in the formation of neurotransmitters, which are the brain chemicals that mediate interactions between neurons and other structures in your brain.
+When your neurotransmitters are not in balance, people frequently experience a disturbance in their mood as well as in their overall energy.
 Antidepressant medications work by increasing the amount of available neurotransmitters you have via various mechanisms.
 It’s been found that people deficient in B vitamins often have symptoms of depression as well.
-There are a number of important B Vitamins but the major players associated with depression are Thiamin, Folate, B-6, and B-12.
+There are a number of important B Vitamins, but the major players associated with depression are Thiamin, Folate, B-6, and B-12.

-- Fun facts about B Vitamins: Foods with the most B Vitamins tend to be animal products like fish, red meat, eggs, and dairy.
-Unless they are very conscientious about getting enough of these vitamins from other sources (whole grains, nuts and seeds) Vegans may be at risk of becoming deficient, especially in B12.
-However there are plant based B12 supplements.
+Fun facts about B Vitamins: Foods with the most B Vitamins tend to be animal products like fish, red meat, eggs, and dairy.
+Unless they are very conscientious about getting enough of these vitamins from other sources like whole grains, nuts and seeds, Vegans may be at risk of becoming deficient, especially in B12.
+However, there are plant based B12 supplements.